Metroid II: Return of Samus: Plot

-In the events of the first Metroid, bounty hunter Samus Aran foiled the Space Pirates' plans to use the newly discovered lifeform known as Metroids.
-Some time later, the Galactic Federation, concerned by the events that transpired, resolved to ensure that the Metroids' power could never again be used by the Pirates, and sent several teams to the Metroid's home planet SR388 to destroy the species once and for all.
-However, when each of the teams disappear, the Galactic Federation contracts Samus to finish the mission.
+In the first Metroid, Samus Aran foiled the Space Pirates' plans to use the newly discovered lifeform known as Metroids.
+Some time later, the Galactic Federation resolved to ensure that the Metroids' power could never again be used by the Pirates, and sent several teams to the Metroid's home planet SR388 to destroy the species.
+When the teams disappear, the Galactic Federation contracts Samus to finish the mission.

-While exploring the planet, Samus encounters Metroids and destroys them, slowly decreasing the planet's Metroid population.
-During her mission, she notices the mutations that each creature exhibits: the Metroids grow from small jellyfish-like creatures into large, hovering, lizard-like beasts.
+Samus hunts and kills the Metroids one by one.
+Each exhibits unique mutations: the Metroids grow from small jellyfish-like creatures into large, hovering lizard-like beasts.
 After destroying most of the planet's Metroids, Samus kills the Queen Metroid.

-Samus proceeds to return to her gunship through the planet's tunnels.
-Along the way, she finds a Metroid egg.
-A Metroid hatchling floats out of the broken shell and imprints onto Samus, thinking that she is its mother.
+Returning to her ship, Samus finds a Metroid egg.
+A Metroid hatchling emerges and imprints onto Samus, thinking that she is its mother.
 Unable to commit to her mission of extermination, Samus spares its life.
 She exits the tunnels while the Metroid helps clear the way.
-Reaching the planet's surface, Samus and the infant Metroid board the gunship together.
+Reaching the planet's surface, Samus and the infant Metroid board the ship together.